sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/become-validator.md

 you can verify that the node has become a validator.

 :::warning
 Please ensure that the validator node is running before it is selected.
+And the validator is responsible for [running relayer](./run-relayer.md) and [runing challenger](./run-challenger.md), please ensure all these services are running as expected.
 :::

 ### 6. Query all validators